 Our dog's ancestors made the most of what they could find in the wild and Wild Frontier wants to do the same.

 All their food gets its inspiration from instinctual behaviors, and it all contains a high percentage of animal ingredients, nutrient-rich organs, multiple sources of protein, high-quality meat as the first ingredient, and no grains or fillers.

-In this article we’re taking a look at everything about Wild Frontier so if you’re considering switching dog foods, buckle up and continue reading.
+In this article, Wild Frontier Dog Food Review, we’re taking a look at everything about this brand, so if you’re considering switching dog foods, buckle up and continue reading.

 Brand Quick Look

 - Real Meat in First 5 Ingredients? : Yes